ClaudiuSC/Small-VanillaJS-projects/README.md

-# Small-VanillaJS-projects
+# VanillaJS-projects

-As the name says, these are small projects meant to improve my JS skills
+Projects meant to improve and sharpen my JS skills.